Your car loan options may seem limited when you have a low credit score. But there are lenders willing to help.

 Some loans include early repayment fees if the loan is paid in full before the agreed loan term date.
 If you intend to make extra payments to pay your debt off sooner, check how much you might be charged.

-What to avoid with a bad credit car loan
+Mistakes to avoid with a bad credit car loan

 Make sure you know exactly what you’re getting into before you sign up for a car loan — or any loan.
 If you don’t do your research, you could find yourself in a financial nightmare, or worse — in a scam.